 colorado Home Prices

-❱ Year-over-year, prices rose across all markets covered by this report, with significant appreciation in Clear Creek, Gilpin, Park, and El Paso counties.
-Every county but Arapahoe saw double-digit price gains.
+❱ Year-over-year, prices rose across all markets covered by this report, with double-digit gains in all but three counties.

 Days on Market

-❱ The average number of days it took to sell a home in the markets contained in this report dropped 15 days compared to the final quarter of 2019.
+❱ The average number of days it took to sell a home in the markets contained in this report fell five days compared to the final quarter of 2020.

-❱ It took an average of 26 days to sell a home in the region, down 3 days compared to the third quarter of 2020.
+❱ It took an average of only 21 days to sell a home in the region.
+Although the pace dropped year over year, it rose 9 days compared to the previous quarter.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.